JesseTimonen/KristalFramework/KristalFramework/readme.md

 ## Installing

+1. Rename .env.example to .env and configure the settings
+2. Configure settings in the config.php
-1. Upload the files (which are inside KristalFramework folder) to a server or local development environment.
+3. Upload the framework files to a server or local development environment.
-2. Run 'composer install --prefer-dist --optimize-autoloader' on 'App/Backend/Core/' to install dependencies from composer.json file.
+4. Run 'composer install --prefer-dist --optimize-autoloader' on 'App/Backend/Core/' folder to install dependencies from composer.json file.

 After completing these steps you should now be able to access the built-in demo page by going to your server's URL.